 “It was a screwball,” Mays said following the game, “But I guess Warren was getting kind of tired.”

 “Yes, I was tired,” Spahn said, “But, I wish Willie had been tired, too.”

 I can’t show you that home run either.
-But, I can show you Marichal and Mays talking about it …
+But, here’s Mays and Marichal talking about it:

 “Ok, let me see what I can do about it.”

 (Giants fans of a certain age will insist that Willie McCovey’s foul ball in the bottom of the 9th was actually inside the foul pole and should have been the home run that ended the game.
 McCovey will tell you that, too.
 But, like the Internet, batting helmets, and wild card teams, instant replay hadn’t been invented yet.)